unmanbearpig/discourse_integration/README.md

 ```
 http://discourse-integration-app.herokuapp.com/discourse/sso
 ```

 #### Configure header styles
 TODO

 ### Enable SSO
-Make sure your app is live and enable SSO in Discourse.
+First, switch your main domain to the Rails app and make sure it is live and working.
+Enable SSO option in Discourse.